John Templeton

 Sir John Marks Templeton (29 November 1912 – 8 July 2008) was an American-born British investor, banker, fund manager, and philanthropist.
 In 1954, he entered the mutual fund market and created the Templeton Growth Fund, which averaged growth over 15% per year for 38 years.
 A pioneer of emerging market investing in the 1960s, Money magazine named him "arguably the greatest global stock picker of the century" in 1999.

 Early life and education

 John Marks Templeton was born in the town of Winchester, Tennessee, and attended Yale University, where he was an assistant business manager for campus humor magazine Yale Record and was selected for membership in the Elihu society.
-He financed a portion of his tuition with winnings from playing poker, a game at which he excelled.
+He financed his tuition with a scholarship, odd jobs and winnings from playing poker, a game at which he excelled.
 He graduated in 1934 near the top of his class.
-He attended Balliol College in Oxford University as a Rhodes Scholar and earned an M.A. in law.
+He attended Balliol College, Oxford, as a Rhodes Scholar and earned an M.A. in law.
 He was a CFA charterholder and was a student of the "father of value investing", Benjamin Graham.